 To assist owners of heritage buildings interested in introducing energy conservation measures, the provincial government has published a booklet entitled Heritage Energy Conservation Guidelines which is available at the Town.
-The booklet illustrates how to upgrade the energy efficiency and comfort of a building while retaining its architectural integrity.
+The booklet illustrates how to upgrade the energy efficiency and comfort of a building while retaining architectural integrity.

-- 1. Any alteration related to energy conservation should be sensitive to the original heritage features of the building. - Insulation of buildings in the basement and attic areas is encouraged; however, to prevent condensation and possible water damage to the building, a vapour barrier should be applied. - 3.
-Proper maintenance practices such as caulking and sealing should be implemented rather than introducing double-glazed windows or blown-in wall insulation. - Either an interior or exterior storm window should be considered to improve thermal efficiency rather than replacement of a historical wood window.
-Wood windows can be repaired and weather-stripped to improve energy efficiency.
+- 1. Any alteration related to energy conservation should be sensitive to the original heritage features of the building. - 2.
+Insulation of buildings in the basement and attic areas is encouraged; however, to prevent condensation and possible water damage to the building, a vapour barrier should be applied. - 3.
+Proper maintenance practices such as caulking and sealing should be implemented rather than introducing double-glazed windows or blown-in wall insulation. - 4.
+Either an interior or exterior storm window should be considered to improve thermal efficiency.